 Determining Skin Type

-There are several simple and effective ways in determining your skin type.
+There are several simple and effective ways to determine your skin type.
 One is purely by observation.
 The other uses a “tool” to help you.
-When I say “tool” I mean a simple piece of tissue paper.
+(When I say “tool” I mean a simple piece of tissue paper.)

 The condition of your skin when you first wake up as well as in the late afternoon tells us a lot.
 Look in the mirror when you get out of bed and also when you get home from work or school.
 A magnifying mirror is ideal for this.
 What do you see?

-Is it shiny all over?
+Oily Skin Is your skin shiny all over?
 Shiny only in the t-zone?
-Visibly enlarged pores?
+Do you have visibly enlarged pores?
 Do you wake up greasy?
 Does your make-up seem to melt off by late morning or are you blotting and touching up all day?
 Do you have enlarged pores that get congested easily?
 Does a humid summer day cause your skin to gush oil that seems out of control?
-Then you probably have oily skin.

-Does your skin feel normal?
-Minimal shine and dry patches?
-No sign of any large pores or maybe just a few?
-Rare breakouts and minimal blackheads?
-A random pimple every now and again but nothing that really concerns you?
-Depending on the weather it can lean dry or a little oily but really, not to any one extreme.
-Then you probably havenormal skin or combination skin (has a little of both).
-Lucky for you if your skin looks good and stays normal.
+Normal Does your skin just feel normal?
+Minimal shine and no dry patches?
+No sign of any large pores?
 The only concern you will have is finding the right balance of products.
 Nothing too strong or you may become dry and conversely, nothing too mild that won’t be effective.
-You may also have to change products seasonally if your skin changes.

-Do you wake up with uncomfortably tight skin that looks dull and drab?
+Dry Skin Do you wake up with uncomfortably tight skin that looks dull and drab?
 Do you moisturize before bed only to wake up dry as a bone?
 Tight pores, flaky patches?
 Does this get worse in cold, dry weather?
-Yep, you have dry skin.

 Have you found where you fit in one of the 3 categories of skin types above?
 Additionally, do you experience redness and get easily irritated by certain products or ingredients?
 Does your skin look blotchy and uneven?
 If so, then you also have sensitive skin.

-The second way to determine your skin type is to use a piece of tissue paper, plain facial tissue or eyeglass lens cleansing tissue.
+If you’ve ever wondered ‘What skin type am I?’ you might want to try this method as well.
+The second way to determine your skin type is to use a piece of tissue paper, plain facial tissue, or eyeglass lens cleansing tissue.
 Cleanse with a gentle, soap free cleanser and pat dry.
 Wait 3 hours for the skin to normalize.
 Press a piece of tissue paper each to the cheeks, chin and forehead.

 Did the tissue paper stick?
 Do you see patches of oil on the paper when you hold it up to the light?
 Oily skin.
 Does the paper stick on your skin but when you remove it you don’t see any oil or maybe just a bit from were you pressed on the t-zone?
 Normal skin.
 Does the paper not stick at all?
 No oily spots on the paper at all?
 Dry.